 The plump, robust burrito stuffed with that day’s special fillings – chicken in mild red mole sauce – is a tangy, fresh delight.
 To salsa and merengue music playing over the sound system, diners eat at the outdoor courtyard tables under large umbrellas and a slight breeze – a collection of older couples, 20-somethings, and paramedic workers on their lunch break.

-A mainstay is the Queens Head Eurobar and Restaurant, with its chic outdoor cabanas, indoor British pub and menu offering European cuisine, along with a gay-friendly atmosphere, including team trivia nights led by Trixie the Tranny.
+Creative Soul Studio tempts the palate with gourmet coffees and homemade baked goods, wraps and sandwiches.
+The Queens Head Eurobar and Restaurant features chic outdoor cabanas, an indoor British pub and menu offering European cuisine, along with a gay-friendly atmosphere, including team trivia nights led by Trixie the Tranny.

 Across the street, Nitally’s Thai-Mex Cuisine is another unique find, joining the foods and spices from the married owners’ homelands.
 The décor – with its mustard-yellow and purple walls, colorful art, candles, Buddha statues, and scarecrow-with-machete ahead of Halloween and Day of the Dead – blends the two cultures as much as the menu does.
-Appetizers include such innovative combinations like the Thai Peanut Chicken Tortilla Wraps, while fusion entrees include the Panang Mole – a red curry dish mixed with Mexican mole, coconut milk, carrots, green peas, other vegetables and sweet basil.
+Appetizers include such innovative combinations like the Thai Peanut Chicken Tortilla Wraps.
+Fusion entrees include the Panang Mole, a red curry dish mixed with Mexican mole, coconut milk, carrots, green peas, other vegetables and sweet basil.

 “I get everything from 15-year-old kids getting into buying this old stuff to 70-year-old guys buying jazz,” says Rob Sexton, owner of Planet Retro about his vintage vinyl records and retro toys.
-After he moved from another store site closer to downtown to his new shop in the District, he realized it was the best thing that could have happened to him.
+After he moved from another store site closer to downtown to his new shop in St. Petersburg Grand Central District, he realized it was the best thing that could have happened to him.

 “The vibe is so much better,” Sexton says.